Patricia J. Eberlein (1923-1998)Professor Emerita

-The first and only woman to chair the Department of Computer Science.
+The first woman to chair the Department of Computer Science.

 A mathematician by training, Patricia Eberlein was one of the original members of the Department of Computer Science and the department's only female professor when it was formed in 1967.